19hours/sg-statutes/Acts/Retirement and Re-employment Act.md

 [4/2011]

-(4) For the purposes of re-employment under subsection (1) or (3)(a)(i), a new contract of service shall be entered into by the employee and his employer in which the job scope and the terms and conditions may vary from those in the previous contract of service between them.
+(4) For the purposes of re-employment under subsection (1) or (3)(a)(i), a re‑employment contract shall be entered into by the employee and his employer in which the job scope and the terms and conditions may vary from those in the previous contract of service between them.

 [4/2011]

+[Act 5 of 2017 wef 01/07/2017]

 (5) Any variation referred to in subsection (4) shall be based on reasonable factors such as, but not limited to, the employee’s productivity, performance, duties and responsibilities, and the wage system such as the seniority system applicable to the employee.

 [4/2011]

-(6) Unless otherwise agreed by the parties to a new contract of service for the purpose of re-employment under subsection (1) or (3)(a)(i), the period of employment stipulated in the contract shall not be less than one year at any one time.
+(6) Unless otherwise agreed by the parties to a re‑employment contract, the period of employment stipulated in the contract shall not be less than one year at any one time.

 [4/2011]

+[Act 5 of 2017 wef 01/07/2017]

-(7) Notwithstanding subsection (6), where the period between —
+(7) Despite subsection (6), where the period between —

-(a) the effective date of the coming into force of a new contract of service for the purpose of re-employment under subsection (1) or (3)(a)(i); and
+(a) the start of re‑employment under a re‑employment contract for an employee; and

-(b) the date on which the employee (who is a party to the new contract of service) attains the age of 65 years or such other age, up to 67 years, as may be prescribed by the Minister,
+(b) the date on which the employee attains the age of 65 years or such other age, up to 67 years, as may be prescribed by the Minister,

-is less than one year, the period of employment stipulated in the new contract of service may be for that shorter period.
+is less than one year, the period of employment under the re‑employment contract may be for that shorter period.

-[4/2011]

-(8) Where an employer does not intend to re-employ an employee because the employee does not satisfy the eligibility criteria set out in section 7(1), the employer shall, in so far as is reasonably practicable, give notice in writing to the employee, within a reasonable period before he terminates the employment of the employee, stating his intention to do so.

-[4/2011]
+[Act 5 of 2017 wef 01/07/2017]

+(8) [Deleted by Act 5 of 2017 wef 01/07/2017]

 (9) Notwithstanding any of the provisions of this Act, an eligible employee may retire or be retired, if he does not wish to be employed by his employer on or after the date he attains the specified age.